 - a.
 Changes to commitments, actions, or completion dates may be necessary due to additional information, improvements, or changes in baseline assumptions.
-The Responsible Manager should identify necessary changes and, with the support of the Issue Lead, bring to the Board staff's attention any substantive changes to an implementation plan as soon as identified, and prior to passing of the completion date.
-The Responsible Manager and Issue Lead should discuss with the Board staff any proposed changes to implementation plan commitments before formal submittal. - b.
-Any revision to the scope or schedule of plan commitments must be approved by the Secretary (see chapter I, subparagraph 2a).
-Commitment revisions shall be clearly identified and described by the Responsible Manager along with the bases for the revisions.
-Fundamental changes to the strategy, scope, or schedule of the plan shall be prepared by the Responsible Manager and provided to the Board through formal revision of the implementation plan approved by the Secretary.
-Other changes to the scope or schedule of planned commitments shall be prepared by the Responsible Manager and formally submitted in appropriate correspondence signed by the Secretary, along with the basis for the changes and appropriate corrective actions.
-Examples of this type of change include: - (1) a change in approach, based on new knowledge, that still fulfills the committed objective, scope, and schedule, but in a different manner than originally planned, or - (2) a change in intermediate milestone dates for a plan commitment for which the original plan commitment scope and ultimate completion date are preserved.
+The Responsible Manager should identify necessary changes and, with the support of the Issue Lead, bring to the Board staff's attention any substantive changes to an implementation plan as soon as identified.
+The Responsible Manager and Issue Lead should discuss with the Board staff any proposed changes to implementation plan commitments before making a formal submittal. - b.
+Any revision to the scope or schedule of plan commitments must be approved by the Secretary (see Chapter I, subparagraph 2a).
+Commitment revisions must be clearly identified and described by the Responsible Manager along with the basis for the revisions.
+Fundamental changes to the strategy, scope, or schedule of the plan must be prepared by the Responsible Manager and provided to the Board through formal revision and reissuance of the implementation plan approved by the Secretary.
+Other changes to the scope or schedule of planned commitments must be prepared by the Responsible Manager and formally submitted in appropriate correspondence signed by the Secretary, along with the basis for the changes and appropriate corrective actions.
+Examples of this type of change include:

-- c.
-The Responsible Manager should carefully consider the cumulative effect of the plan changes made through the Department to Board correspondence so that the fundamental approach, scope, and schedule of the plan are not altered; if these are altered in a fundamental way, the Responsible Manager shall prepare a formal plan revision. - d.
-Responsible Managers should prepare major changes to implementation plans consistent with the Format and Content Guide provided in attachment III.
+- (1) a change in approach, based on new knowledge, that still fulfills the committed objective, scope, and schedule, but in a different manner than originally planned, or - (2) a change in intermediate milestone dates for a plan commitment for which the original plan commitment scope and ultimate completion date are preserved. - c.
+The Responsible Manager should carefully consider the cumulative effect of the plan changes made through correspondence from the Department to the Board so that the fundamental approach, scope, and schedule of the plan are not altered; if these are altered in a fundamental way, the Responsible Manager must prepare a formal plan revision and reissuance.
+In order to maintain the implementation plan as an accurate and useful management tool, no more than two plan changes should be approved and provided to the Board without a complete plan revision and reissuance which incorporates the previously approved changes. - d.
+Responsible Managers should prepare complete plan revisions/reissuances of implementation plans consistent with the Format and Content Guide provided in Attachment 3.
 Completed actions that are still important to the resolution of the original safety issue should be described and identified as actions already completed. - e.
-The letter submitting a revised implementation plan should describe the Department's intentions regarding existing commitments under the existing implementation plan, if previously accepted by the Board.
-Suggested text: "With submittal of this revised plan, the Department will now focus its implementation efforts on the approach described herein, rather than that previously described and accepted by the Board." - f.
-Periodic progress reports may be used to report variances to commitments when these variances have already been discussed with and acknowledged by the Board staff.
-For example, if commitment completion will be delayed by several weeks from the committed due date, the Responsible Manager should report this variance in the periodic progress report.
-Periodic reports are not to be used to report changes to plan commitments.
+The letter submitting implementation plan revisions should describe the Department's intentions regarding existing commitments under the existing implementation plan, if previously accepted by the Board.
+Suggested text: "With submittal of this revised plan, the Department will now focus its implementation efforts on the approach described herein, rather than that previously described and provided to the Board." - 9.
+IMPLEMENTATION IN EXCESS OF 1 YEAR OF DURATION.
+The Secretary must submit a report to Congress if completion of activities described in the implementation plan requires longer than 1 year from the date it was transmitted to the Board (see Chapter I, subparagraph 2a).
+The report must state the reasons for needing more than 1 year and when implementation will be completed.
+This reporting requirement normally should be met by the Responsible Manager by addressing it as part of the Department's Annual Report to Congress, when the Responsible Manager knows that implementation will require more than 1 year.
+If the Annual Report is not used for this notification, the Responsible Manager should prepare and submit this report to Congress prior to exceeding the 1-year period, if possible, and no later than 30 days following the end of the 1-year period.